- Data inputs required to create the timetable come from several key sources in the University as outlined in the sections of this procedure.

 - mandated changes to research requirements unknowable at time of initial availability submission;

-- other unexpected events outside of the control of the college/school; and
+- other unexpected events outside of the control of the College/School;

-- creation of a new course but cannot guarantee clash-free scheduling and depends on available resources.
+- creation of a new course (clash-free scheduling cannot be guaranteed and depends on available resources); and

-- All requests for changes are submitted via the form on this link by the College/School timetable contact.
-A form is completed for every change required, unless the course is co-badged and only one form is required.
-If a course is co-badged, the requestor needs to have coordinated the change with the other Convener/Lecturer.
+- All requests for changes are submitted via the University approved proforma, by the College/School timetable coordinators.
+A form is completed for every change required, unless the course is co-taught and only one form is required.
+If a course is co-taught, the requestor needs to have coordinated the change with the other Convener/Lecturer.

 - The Timetable Office notifies the College/School timetable coordinators and the original change requestor of the outcome of the request in writing.

-- Colleges/Schools notify all students of any changes to the timetable after final publication.
+- Colleges/Schools notify all students enrolled in the affected courses of any changes to the timetable after final publication.

 - The Timetable Office is responsible for ensuring that clashes are avoided where possible and resolving timetable disputes in the first instance.
-The proposed resolution will seek to minimise impact on students and staff, while optimising room utilisation.
+The proposed resolution seeks to minimise impact on students and staff, while optimising room utilisation.

 - For requested changes:

-- the Timetable Office will seek to resolve any requests with the requestor and indicate any reasons why the change cannot be accommodated as requested; and
+- the Timetable Office seeks to resolve any requests with the requestor and indicate any reasons why the change cannot be accommodated as requested; and

-- any timetable change requests that cannot be resolved by the Timetable Office are referred to the Registrar, Student Administration in the first instance and thereafter to the Deputy Vice-Chancellor (Academic).
+- any timetable change requests that cannot be resolved by the Timetable Office are referred to the Registrar in the first instance and thereafter to the Deputy Vice-Chancellor (Academic).

-- To assist with managing adherence to the policy, every six weeks reporting is submitted to the Senior Management Group (SMG), the Teaching and Development Committee, and Director, Facilities and Services.
+- Reporting is submitted each semester to the Senior Management Group (SMG), the Teaching and Learning Development Committee, and Director, Facilities and Services demonstrating adherence to the Timetable Policy.
 The report contains data on the following:

 - compliance to deadlines set by the Timetable Office for each College; and